Tobacco: is pegged as the biggest risk factor, either in the form of smoking cigarettes, cigars, or pipes or chewing tobacco and snuff. Research reveals that tobacco use is responsible for 70% to 80% of cancers of the mouth and adjoining areas. Passive smoking or secondhand smoke also heightens the 

-# Previous history: Those with prior history of head and neck cancer are at a higher risk.
+# Previous history: Those with a prior history of head and neck cancer are at a higher risk.

 What are the symptoms to look out for?

-Symptoms of head and neck cancer often mimic those of common cold or throat infections, this often makes is hard diagnose the malaise.
+Symptoms of head and neck cancer often mimic those of common cold or throat infections, this often makes is hard to diagnose the malaise.
 Watch out for:

 - A sore in the mouth or gums that does not heal with time